 North - The northern boundary is defined by wooded land, which continues to a neighborhood of single-family homes in good condition.
 Additional single-family homes and undeveloped land continue north to the Ashley Park Ball Field.
-East - The eastern boundary is defined by wooded land, which continues east to a series of small auto businesses and community services (including a VFW post and the Wilkes County Sheriff's Office), as well as additional rental communities in good condition.
+East - The eastern boundary is defined by wooded land which separates the site from Autumn Lane Apartments, a Tax Credit and government- subsidized property in good condition.
+Undeveloped land continues east to a series of small auto businesses and community services (including a VFW post and the Wilkes County Sheriff's Office), as well as additional rental communities in good condition.
 South - The southern boundary is defined by Andrew Drive, a two-lane roadway with light vehicular traffic patterns.
 Continuing south are a small warehouse building, undeveloped land and scattered homes.
-West - The western boundary is defined by wooded land which separates the site from Brightwood Lane Apartments, a Tax Credit and government-subsidized property in good condition.
-Continuing west are Baltimore Road/Lundburg Road (a two-lane roadway with light vehicular traffic patterns), scattered single-family homes in good condition and undeveloped land.
+West - The western boundary is defined by wooded land that separates the site from Baltimore Road/Lundburg Road, a two-lane roadway with light vehicular traffic patterns.
+Continuing west are scattered single- family homes in good condition and undeveloped land.

 The subject site is within a partially developed mixed-use area of Washington, with surrounding residential structures in good condition.
-Overall, the subject property fits well with the surrounding land uses and they should contribute to the continued marketability of the site, as evidenced by the 100% occupancy rates reported by the subject project and the adjacent Brightwood Lane Apartments.
+Overall, the subject property fits well with the surrounding land uses and they should contribute to the continued marketability of the site, as evidenced by the 100% occupancy rates reported by the subject project and the adjacent Autumn Lane property.